-- Press the shutter button halfway, and the lens focusing ring will rotate to focus. - ▶ The dot inside the AF point achieving focus flashes briefly in red.
+- Press the shutter button halfway.
+The lens elements will shift to focus - ▶ The dot inside the AF point achieving focus flashes briefly in red.
 At the same time, the beeper will sound and the focus confirmation light < >> in the viewfinder will light up. - If necessary, the built-in flash will be raised automatically.